 1. Sitz Bath

-After you have a baby, you’re going to have a sore pelvic floor.
-Get some bath herbs to help soothe wounds, aches, pains, reduce swelling, heal tears and perineal bruising.
+After you have a baby, you will have a sore pelvic floor.
+Get some bath herbs to help soothe wounds, aches, and pains, reduce swelling, and heal tears and perineal bruising.
 It’s also great for hemorrhoids too.
-You can get a regular sitz bath at any corner store, or you can purchase Frida Mom Sitz Bath Tablets.
-All you have to do is fill your foldable sitz bathtub and drop one in and sit for about 20 minutes.
+You can get a regular sitz bath soak at any corner store.
+All you have to do is fill your foldable sitz bathtub, drop some in, and sit for about 20 minutes.
 Your pelvic floor will thank you!

 2. Pads

 Hydrate, hydrate, hydrate!
-Mothers that don’t stay hydrated have a lower milk supply, so be sure to drink enough water throughout your day.
-You should be drinking the normal eight glasses of water a day (8 oz), but don’t overdo it.
-Drinking more than eight glasses will not help you make more milk or provide you with any additional benefits.
+Mothers that don’t stay hydrated have a lower milk supply, so drink enough water throughout your day.
+You should drink the standard eight glasses of water daily (8 oz) but don’t overdo it.
+Consuming more than eight glasses will not help you make more milk or provide additional benefits.
 Drinking an excessive amount of water has actually been shown to drop a mother’s milk supply.
 But again, remember to stay hydrated.
 Keep a water bottle near you and refill it throughout the day.

-Teas can be so helpful for many things, especially a recovering new mama.
+Teas can be so helpful for many things, especially for a recovering new mama.
 I recommend Birds & Bees Teas.
-Their Ripe & Ready tea is made to help tone the uterus, which is perfect for healing after giving birth.
-Their Our Lady of La Leche tea is helpful to increase the quantity and quality of milk and support a nursing mother’s overall health.
+Their Ripe & Ready tea is made to help tone the uterus, perfect for healing after giving birth.
+Their Our Lady of La Leche tea helps increase the quantity and quality of milk and support a nursing mother’s overall health.
 I give them two thumbs up!

 You have to protect yourself from getting chapped or cracked nipples, and two of my favorite nipple balms are Motherlove and Earth Mama.
 These are a must!

 These products are postpartum mamas’ favorites!
 Pariday offers TendHer pillows to new mothers, which are soothing gel pads that can be warmed or cooled to help with healing and soothing aches and pains.
 They have pillows for the breasts and the perineum.
-When you are feeling extra sore and are wanting some relief, these will make your day.
-But if you want something more disposable than reusable, these postpartum perineal ice maxi-pads are great.
+When you feel extra sore and want some relief, these will make your day.
+But these postpartum perineal ice maxi-pads are great if you want something more disposable than reusable.

 Breastfeeding can sometimes be difficult in the beginning.
 Some mothers have inverted or flat nipples, which can be challenging for babies to get a strong latch.
-Some babies have a lip and/or tongue-tie, which also causes latch problems.
-There are so many things that can happen and make breastfeeding a bit frustrating for you and your baby.
-Lactation consultants will sometimes recommend that you get and use a nipple shield to help your baby learn how to latch properly.
+Some babies have a lip and/or tongue tie, which also causes latch problems.
+There are many things that can happen and make breastfeeding a bit frustrating for you and your baby.
+Lactation consultants sometimes recommend that you get and use a nipple shield to help your baby learn how to latch correctly.
 It can also give your nipples a break from getting dry and cracked.
-It’s not something you need forever, but it’s something nice to have on hand if you need some assistance.
+It’s not something you need forever, but it’s nice to have on hand if you need assistance.

-Having some Herbal Perineal Spray or Healing Foam are definitely a postpartum essentials for every new mom who has had a vaginal birth.
-They provide healing and relief without the harsh chemicals, and all you have to do is spray for application.
+Having some Herbal Perineal Spray or Healing Foam is definitely a postpartum essential for every new mom who has had a vaginal birth.
+They provide healing and relief without harsh chemicals, and all you have to do is spray for application.

 9. Nursing Pads